quocdang1998/merlin/docs/source/installation.rst

 Build documentation
 -------------------

-The C++/CUDA documentation is retrieved by Doxygen and formatted in form of XML files under ``docs/source/xml``.
-Next, ``Sphinx`` will read these files and merge the C++/CUDA documentation with RST files and Python documentation, forming a single result (can be HTML or PDF).
+The C++/CUDA documentation is generated by Doxygen and organized as XML files in the directory ``docs/source/xml``.
+Next, ``Sphinx`` conbines the C++/CUDA documentation and Python docstrings with RST files and creates a unified output, which can be in the form of HTML or PDF.

 .. code-block:: sh